antor44/livestream_video/README.md

 `playlist4whisper` is a graphical application that allows you to easily manage and launch `livestream_video.sh`.
 It provides a user-friendly interface to configure all transcription and translation options, manage TV channel playlists, and store settings.

+*This new version of the Python application and the Bash script supports the latest versions of **whisper.cpp 1.8.x**, which introduces an internal **VAD (Voice Activity Detection)**.
+The code has also been updated to support changes in the whisper.cpp toolchain, such as the new `whisper-quantize` executable name.

 ### Some Notable Features:

 -   **Online Translation:** Translate transcriptions in real-time using either Google Translate or the high-quality Google Gemini API.